Scientists battle 'Ebola of plants'

 But transporting samples from East Africa to Australia for testing wastes valuable time.
 Diagnostic tools are needed in the field.

 This frustration is now being addressed through a partnership with UK sequencing specialists Oxford Nanopore.
-The company produces portable genetic sequencing computers that proved effective during the recent Ebola outbreak, and the devices are now being distributed to CWP field laboratories.
+The company produces portable genetic sequencing computers that proved effective during the recent Ebola outbreak, and the devices are now being distributed to CDP field laboratories.

 Turning the tide